Emuzex/virgo-ui/docs/guide/getting-started/installation.md

     }
     ```

-2. Create the UnoCSS Config file `uno.config.js` in the root of the project with the content below:
+2. Create the UnoCSS Config file `uno.config.ts` in the root of the project with the content below:

     ```ts
     import { presetVirgo, presetIconExtraProperties } from '@virgo-ui/vue'